aktayca/100-days-of-Python/Day 015/README.md

 # Day 015

+This day officially marks the beginning of the intermediate tutorials.
+Tomorrow is Object Oriented Programming which I know nothing about.
+Scary but exciting!

 ## Coffee Machine
 This program simulates a coffee machine.
 Users can choose drinks, pay with coins, and the machine checks resources before serving.